andrewdavidmackenzie/pingr/viewr/TABLES.md

 that tracks the device's state.
   - Processes `StateChange` events from the "stats-changes" queue:
     - Updating the device's status in the `DEVICE_STATUS` KV Namespace
-    - Creates a DeviceID to Connection Mapping in the `DEVICE_ID_CONNECTION_MAPPING` KV Namespace if one does not already exist.
     - Updates the device's status in the `CONNECTION_DEVICE_STATUS` KV Namespace
     - Creates an entry for the device in the `DEVICE_DETAILS` KV Namespace, with default contents, if one does not already exist.
 This is to facilitate later editing of the details for new devices being added.